marioarranzr/dev.to/blog-posts/react-bootstrap/react-bootstrap.md

 }
 ```

-Showing some data in the UI means we need to have it before loading the page.
-An advantage of using _React components_ over _functional components_ is we can override _lifecycle methods_.
-So the first change is tyransforming the _functional component_ into a _React component_
+To show some data in the UI, we need to have it before loading the page.
+An advantage of using _React components_ over _functional components_ is that we can override _lifecycle methods_.
+So the first change is transforming the _functional component_ into a _React component_.

 ```js
 import React, { Component } from 'react';